Poland is Australia’s ‘Logical Conclusion’ Of Excluding LGBTQI People With Religious Discrimination Bill

 Mr Greig said there are parallels in Australia with the Federal Government’s Religious Freedom legislation, which Prime Minister Scott Morrison continues to pursue.

-“Scott Morrison’s Religious Freedom Bill is not benign, and must not be allowed to pass in its current form,” Mr Greig said.
+“Scott Morrison’s Religious Freedom Bill is not benign, and must be scrapped,” Mr Greig said.

 “The Religious Freedom legislation drafted by Attorney-General Christian Porter, allows doctors, nurses and pharmacists to refuse to provide essential health services to LGBTIQ people if those services are against their religious beliefs – including hormone treatment to transgender young people.